-chief executive officer (CEO) - The most senior individual in the organization with responsibility over operations.
+Chief Executive Officer (CEO) - The most senior individual in the organization with responsibility over operations.

 Organizations vary as to the degree of overlap and separation between the roles of the governing body and management.
 The governing body can be more or less "hands on" with respect to strategic and operational matters.
 Either the governing body or management may take the lead in developing the strategic plan, or it may be a shared undertaking.
-In some jurisdictions, the CEO may be a member of the governing body and may even be its chair.
+In some jurisdictions, the Chief Executive Officer (CEO) may be a member of the governing body and may even be its chair.
 In all cases, there needs to be strong communication between management and the governing body.
 The CEO is typically the focal point for this communication, but other senior managers may have frequent interactions with the governing body.
-Organizations may wish, and their regulators may require, leaders of second line roles such as a chief risk officer and a chief compliance officer to have a direct reporting line to the governing body.
+Organizations may wish, and their regulators may require, leaders of second line roles such as a Chief Risk Officer (CRO) and a Chief Compliance Officer (CCO) to have a direct reporting line to the governing body.
 This is fully consistent with the Principles of the Three Lines Model.

-Between management (both first and second line roles) and the internal audit function
+Between management (both first and second line roles) and internal audit

 Internal audit's independence from management ensures it is free from hindrance and bias in its planning and in the carrying out of its work, enjoying unfettered access to the people, resources, and information it requires.
 It is accountable to the governing body.
 However, independence does not imply isolation.
-There must be regular interaction between the internal audit function and management to ensure internal audit work is relevant and aligned with the strategic and operational needs of the organization.
-Through all its activities, the internal audit function builds its knowledge and understanding of the organization, which contributes to the assurance and advisory services it delivers as a trusted advisor and strategic partner.
-There is a need for collaboration and communication across both the first and second line roles of management and the internal audit function to ensure there is no unnecessary duplication, overlap, or gaps.
+There must be regular interaction between internal audit and management to ensure the work of internal audit is relevant and aligned with the strategic and operational needs of the organization.
+Through all of its activities, internal audit builds its knowledge and understanding of the organization, which contributes to the assurance and advice it delivers as a trusted advisor and strategic partner.
+There is a need for collaboration and communication across both the first and second line roles of management and internal audit to ensure there is no unnecessary duplication, overlap, or gaps.

-Between the internal audit function and the governing body
+Between internal audit and the governing body

-The internal audit function is accountable to, and sometimes described as being the "eyes and ears" of, the governing body.
+Internal audit is accountable to, and sometimes described as being the "eyes and ears" of, the governing body.

-The governing body is responsible for oversight of internal audit, which requires: ensuring an independent internal audit function is established, including the hiring and firing of the chief audit executive; serving as the primary reporting line for the CAE;4 approving and resourcing the audit plan; receiving and considering reports from the CAE; and enabling free access by the CAE to the governing body, including private sessions without the presence of management.
+The governing body is responsible for oversight of internal audit, which requires: ensuring an independent internal audit function is established, including the hiring and firing of the Chief Audit Executive (CAE); serving as the primary reporting line for the CAE4; approving and resourcing the audit plan; receiving and considering reports from the CAE; and enabling free access by the CAE to the governing body, including private sessions without the presence of management.